Pets have been a hobby and interest throughout my lifetime, and I want to share with you some of what I've learned.

-Pet flippers who find a dog or cat and wish to "flip" the animal for profit generally don't follow these measures and haven't done a thorough search for the owners of the pet.
+Pet flippers who find a dog or cat and wish to flip the animal for profit generally don't follow these measures and haven't done a thorough search for the owners of the pet.

 I know this from experience.
 My corgi disappeared from my yard several months ago, and no search was done for his owners.
-Instead, he appeared "for sale" on Craigslist.
-We made the necessary phone calls and he was returned to us free of charge, as we had "caught" the flipper.
+Instead, he appeared for sale on Craigslist.
+We made the necessary phone calls, and he was returned to us free of charge, as we had caught the flipper.

 This Poll is 100% Anonymous, so Answer Truthfully, Please

-What Should I Do if I Believe My Pet was Flipped?
+What Should I Do if I Believe My Pet Was Flipped?

+- Search the area.
 Your first step needs to be to canvass the area where your pet went missing.
 Visually scan the area for your pet, but also go door-to-door and ask your neighbors if they've seen your pet recently or if they noticed anything suspicious that might help you to recover your pet.

 Using Facebook for Pets Missing in the Long Term